 Now, thanks to the emergence of cloud technologies and the development of artificial intelligence this can be solved at a speed never experienced before.
 The Logistic Optimizer a solution recently developed by LafargeHolcim is a good proof of this.

-Rubén Martínez, Logistic Expert at IT EMEA, shares with us in this post how the company is responding to this business need through the Logistic optimizer solution.
+Rubén Martínez, Logistic Expert at EMEA Digital Center, shares with us in this post how the company is responding to this business need through the Logistic optimizer solution.

 Logistic Optimizer, answering the challenges of today’s business